Top 10 Venture Capital Firms Investing in Infrastructure Startups

 Image of Socii Capital - Top VCs in Infrastructure

-Socii Capital is a venture capital firm that invests in companies building software-enabled digital infrastructure.
-They focus on providing capital at the seed and early stages, helping founders turn innovative ideas into market-ready businesses.
+Based in San Francisco, Socii Capital is a venture firm that backs founders building software-enabled digital infrastructure.
+They focus on early-stage and seed rounds, providing foundational capital to tech startups.

 • Industries of focus: FinTech, Infrastructure, Software